webplatform/docs/concepts/Pointer_Events/index.md

 ---
-title: Pointer Events
+title: Pointer Events Primer
+notes:
+  - dag
+readiness: 'Almost Ready'
+summary: "This document is written for web developers who have basic familiarity with HTML and JavaScript.
+This document should help you:\n"
 tags:
   - Concept
   - Pages
   - DOM
   - DOMEvents
   - Touch
-readiness: 'Almost Ready'
-notes:
-  - dag
-summary: "This document is written for web developers who have basic familiarity with HTML and JavaScript.
-This document should help you:\n"
 uri: 'concepts/Pointer Events'

 ---
-# Pointer Events Primer

-## Summary
+## <span>Summary</span>

 This document is written for web developers who have basic familiarity with HTML and JavaScript.
 This document should help you: